Board of Directors

 Ed’s mission as an in-house design manager is to support, educate and motivate his team to create beyond their perceived talents.
 He is an editorial council member and contributor to HOW magazine’s InHOWse Design Blog and has spoken nationally about measuring the success of in-house communication projects.
 Follow Ed (@InHouseObs) on Twitter for more insights.

-Cindy is the New York Metro Region Business Development Manager for Mohawk Fine Papers, where she spends most of her time consulting with design firms, ad agencies, print production managers, corporate end users and printers on all aspects of paper selection and procurement.
-Her vast knowledge and experience in the printing process has positioned her as a “go to” person for expert advice on paper and production as it relates to paper choices.
+Cindy is the Northeast Business Development Manager for Rolland, where she spends most of her time consulting with design firms, advertising agencies, corporations and printers on all aspects of paper selection and procurement.
+Her vast knowledge and experience of the printing process has positioned her as a “go to” person for expert advice on paper and production.

 Shani began her design career as a Creative Intern at Young & Rubicam with aspirations of becoming an Art Director.
 Not quite ready to abandon her passion for painting and her curiosity of other disciplines, she left NYC for Boston to pursue a BFA in Studio Art & Computer Art and a BA in Art History at Tufts University and The School of the Museum of Fine Arts.
 She worked as an Art Instructor and as a Graphic & Web Designer for Publishing, Music, and Non-Profit clients until returning to her hometown of New York City.